18900 Cortez Boulevard

-Unlike existing federal business disaster loans currently available through the SBA, the Paycheck Protection Program Loans may be, in whole or in part, forgiven, i.e. not required to be repaid, if used loan proceeds are used for specific purposes.
+Unlike existing federal business disaster loans currently available through the U.S. Small Business Administration, the Paycheck Protection Program Loans may be, in whole or in part, forgiven, i.e. not required to be repaid, if used loan proceeds are used for specific purposes.
 It is important that borrowers clearly understand how and when loan proceeds can be used to maximize the amount of loan forgiveness.
+Read the FAQ here.

 Reemployment Assistance (RA) Benefits